Brian James Buchanan

 - Height 6' 4", Weight 230 lb.

 - Born July 21, 1973 in Miami, FL USA

-The next year, he was sent to the San Diego Padres in a deal for Jason Bartlett.
+In 2002, he was sent to the San Diego Padres in a deal for future All-Star Jason Bartlett.
 He later played for the New York Mets before rejoining the Twins organization in 2005, playing for the Rochester Red Wings (.316/.355/.482).
-From 2001-2003, he had been a solid 4th outfielder with annual OPS+es in the 110s.
+From 2001 to 2003, he had been a solid 4th outfielder with annual OPS+es in the 110s.
 He began 2006 in the Cincinnati Reds system but struggled, hitting just .179 for the Louisville Bats.
 In June of that year, Buchanan joined the St. Paul Saints of the independent American Association.

 The Softbank Hawks signed Buchanan after the 2006 offseason, when he joined the Saints who traveled to Japan to play in an offseason exhibition series.
-In 2007, Buchanan batted .285/.326/.465 with 11 HR's and 48 RBI in 99 games and 288 AB's, but was released after the season by the Hawks.
+In 2007, Buchanan batted .285/.326/.465 with 11 HR and 48 RBI in 99 games and 288 at bats, but was released after the season.
 In 2008, he returned to the U.S., signed a minor league contract with the Kansas City Royals, and played for the Omaha Royals, primarily as a pinch hitter, finishing with a .228 batting average.

 Sources: Japanese Baseball

 |2011||Idaho Falls Chukars||Pioneer League||33-43||6th||Kansas City Royals|